wizbeck/CLI_swstarships/README.md

-# Swstarships
+# SWstarships
-Welcome to the SWstarships gem!
+Thanks for checking out my swstarships gem!

-This application retrieves specific data about the starships in the Star Wars movies from Starwars API (https://swapi.dev/api/starships/) and displays it for the user when choose a starship from the database.
-Each starship in the database has basic datapoints that the user can learn about.
+This cli app retrieves specific data about the starships in the Star Wars movies from [Starwars API](https://swapi.dev/api/starships/) and displays it for the user when they choose a starship from the list.
+Each starship in the class array has basic datapoints/stats that the user can learn about.

 This app targets users who are Star Wars enthusiasts that are interested in learning basic information about the starships that exist in the Star Wars universe.

 With minimal user input, the user can see all the starships and their data from the Star Wars API database, and select a certain starship to display its indivdual characteristics currently available.

-Credit for data goes to https://swapi.dev/ for all data pulled from their API.
+Made with Ruby Object Oriented Programming Priniciples (OOP)

 ## Installation

-Add this line to your application's Gemfile:
+(I have not deployed this CLI app as a gem yet, so for now move on to the next section.
+I will be updating very soon) Add this line to your application's Gemfile:

 ```ruby